logo

 Usually referred to as the "father of modern AI," Jürgen Schmidhuber developed Long Short-Term Memory (LSTM) networks, a key technology behind voice assistants and language models.
 He is a co-director at Dalle Molle Institute for AI Research in Switzerland.
 His work supports natural language processing and computer vision applications widely deployed today.

-7. Japan — Kunihiko Fukushima
+7. Father of AI in the Japan — Kunihiko Fukushima

 "The Neocognitron was an early model anticipating modern CNNs."